Nicholas J. Clayton

-Nicholas Joseph Clayton (November 1, 1840 in Cloyne, County Cork – December 9, 1916) was a prominent Victorian era architect in Galveston, Texas.
+Nicholas Joseph Clayton (November 1, 1840, in Cloyne, County Cork – December 9, 1916) was a prominent Victorian era architect in Galveston, Texas.

+Early life

+Clayton was born on November 1, 1839, in Cloyne, County Cork, Ireland.
+His father, also named Nicholas Joseph Clayton, died in 1848.
+Margaret O'Mahoney Clayton, his mother, moved from Ireland to Cincinnati the same year.

+Career

 Clayton constructed many grand religious and public buildings in Galveston including the First Presbyterian Church (Galveston, Texas).
 He is also credited as the architect of Sacred Heart Catholic Church (Tampa, Florida) and of the Main Building of St. Edward's University in Austin, Texas.
 He also designed an addition to St. Mary Cathedral in Galveston.